VandersonAssis/market-place-purchase/README.md

 #### Disclaimer
 This and any other piece of code belonging to the Market Place project is being created with intention to show interviewers my abilities creating a system using microservices architecture.

 Also, please have in mind that
 I work on this project only on my free time, therefore, improvements can take a little while to be made.

+Last but not least, feel free to do whatever the h311 you want with this code. :0d

 ### Diagram
 ![alt text](https://raw.githubusercontent.com/VandersonAssis/market-place-support-files/master/diagrams/system-diagram.png)